 DW, Living Planet.
 This week marks the 21st anniversary of the start of the Bosnian war and the siege of Sarajevo.
 It was the longest siege of a capital city in modern history.
 During the fighting, the city was almost completely destroyed.
 But DW met some young volunteers who started an organisation called MOBA, which [...]

-DW, Spectrum – 2 April 2013.
+DW, Spectrum.
 There’s a growing movement of musicians and engineers building their own DIY synths.
 You may not see so many electronics shops selling circuit boards and components on the high street anymore, but you can get all the gear over the Net.
-So, I bought a DIY kit on Ebay, [...]
+So, I bought a DIY kit on Ebay, as well as speaking [...]

 DW, Pulse – 12 March 2013.
 Mixing Sinti stories and sounds with American jazz motifs, Dotschy Reinhardt’s music has won her plenty of press attention.
 She tells Pulse what it’s like to grow up as part of an ethnic minority in southern Germany.

 DW, Pulse – 26 February 2013.
 Australian-born Josh Teicher’s musical journey has taken him around the world from Melbourne to Iceland to Berlin, where he is currently based.
 Teicher’s one man band Mez Medallion has been making waves on the indie/synth-pop scene.
 He told me about his new album “Move Towards the Light” and the [...]

 DW, Pulse – 21 February 2013.
 Sarajevo, the capital of Bosnia-Herzegovina, was torn apart by war.
 Twenty years later, Ervina Muftic, a young architecture student is bringing color back to Dobrinja, one of the most bombarded parts of the city, through murals painted with the help of local schoolchildren.